Anshumank399/Heart-UCI-Dataset-Analysis/README.md

 # Heart-UCI-Dataset-Analysis

+Heart disease being one of the most common and feared diseases that takes away many lives, it is important to more deeply understand it.
-A repo for basic exploratory data analysis on the Heart Disease Dataset from the UCI database.
+This is a repository for basic exploratory data analysis on the Heart Disease Dataset from the UCI database.

 Python language has been used for the analysis.